open-telemetry/opentelemetry-python/docs/getting-started.rst

     pip install opentelemetry-ext-http-requests

-And let's write a small flask application that sends an http request, activating each instrumentation during the initialization:
+And let's write a small Flask application that sends an HTTP request, activating each instrumentation during the initialization:

 .. code-block:: python